WHAT TO DO IN DRESDEN IN 1-4 DAYS

 If you are planning your Dresden itinerary, you might be wondering about the best things to do in Dresden.
 If so, then this post is for you.
 Here you will find what to do in Dresden along with many travel tips for a great trip – whether you stay 1 day in Dresden or longer.

-As a German I have to say: Dresden IS Germanyßs most beautiful city!
+As a German I have to say: Dresden is Germany´s most beautiful city!
+And it is a must-see in Germany.

-And you are about to find out what Dresden activities I liked the most and at the end of the post, you will also find many travel tips for your visit/itinerary in Dresden.
+And you are about to find out what Dresden activities I liked the most and at the end of the post, you will also find many travel tips for your itinerary in Dresden.

 Disclaimer: This post contains affiliate links.
 This means I might earn a small commission when you buy a product/service via my link (at no extra cost to you).
 More about it here

-There are several parts of the old town (Altstadt) and new town (Neustadt) that I will focus on, as well as the Dresdner Heide and Saxon Switzerland.
+There are several parts of the old town (Altstadt) and new town (Neustadt) that I will focus on, as well as the Dresdner Heide and Saxon Switzerland Let´s start with the old town in Dresden.

 ALTSTADT

-Get ready to explore the enchanting old town of Dresden, nestled on the left bank of the majestic Elbe River.
-This treasure trove of history holds most of the city’s mesmerizing sights and is a major draw for travelers like you.
+Get ready to explore the enchanting old town of Dresden, nestled on the left bank of the Elbe River.
+This treasure trove of history holds most of the city’s mesmerizing sights.
+Although much of the town was destroyed during World War II, the city rebuilt its most significant landmarks.

 Church of Our Lady (Frauenkirche) + Dome Ascent Frauenkirche